Accreditation and monitoring – December 2023

 Section 149B-K of the Children and Young Persons (Care and Protection) Act 1998 provides a framework for providing placement information to parents and others significant to children and young people in care.

-Our guidelines to assist agencies to manage the disclosure of placement information have been revised and are available on our website on our Resources page.
+Our guidelines to assist agencies to manage the disclosure of placement information (PDF, 161.47KB) have been revised and are available on our website on our Resources page.
 The guidelines also include sharing information regarding the progress of children and young people in care, in accordance with requirements of section 163 of the Act.

 You will see that page 3 of the guidelines references the Code of Practice which is anticipated to be effective in 2025.